UKCloud/documentation/articles/azure/azs-how-configure-cli.md

       az --help
       ```

-7. To list commands for specific subgroup run:
+7. To list commands for a specific subgroup run:

       ```azurecli
       az <subgroupname> --help